-Bednash co-founded RackTop in 2010 to lead a transformative approach to cyberstorage protection that arms companies with simplified solutions to the most complex data protection challenges.
-RackTop’s technology has been leveraged by numerous organizations spanning a wide variety of global industries – notably in government, media/advertising and entertainment, financial services, healthcare, and higher education.
+Bednash co-founded RackTop in 2010 with a simple vision – to enable any organization to protect their data as if it were a national secret.
+Through his leadership and inventions, he has led the creation of a platform to arm companies with a simplified solution to the most complex Enterprise data protection challenges.
+RackTop’s technology has been leveraged by numerous organizations spanning a wide variety of global industries – notably in government, energy, financial services, healthcare, higher education, media/advertising, and entertainment.

-From 2001 to 2010, Bednash served as co-founder and Chief Technology Officer of a mid-sized Federal systems integrator, focused on developing mission data systems for the Department of Defense and other U.S. government agencies.
+Prior to 2010, Bednash served as co-founder and Chief Technology Officer of Ross Technologies, a mid-sized consulting firm in the Government IT services space focused on developing mission data systems for the U.S. government and held numerous technical leadership roles as a contractor within the National Security industry.
 He started his professional career specializing in data center systems for Time-Warner Corporation and spent the better part of the dot-com boom in Washington, D.C., where he consulted businesses on the new and expanding internet era.

 Jeff is passionate about securing identities of all types – human and machine.
 He is a seasoned professional with broad experience in access control, cryptography, biometrics, virtualization, cloud, mobile and network security.
 Having spent much of his career in cyber security and identity, he has worked for leading companies in this space including RSA and HID Global.
 He finds his true calling bringing new and innovative solutions to market that ultimately enable us to interact and do more online.
 Jeff holds both CISSP and CCSP certifications.